UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - Some of the lusture disks are showing an extremely large load hence the slowdown over the long weekend and is still ongoing.
 We are working to solve this issue.

 - We are working to add new hardware to alleviate some of the load issues but this will take time to implement and test.

+- The re-balancing work is ongoing and should be done by tomorrow (16/09/2020).

 Kathleen: